History of the eastern steppe: Historical outline

 A note on ethnonyms: Most of steppe history consists of statements like "in a certain year people A replaced people B." These "peoples" are usually some dynasty, clan or tribe that gained control over its neighbors and became militarily or politically significant.
 Borders were ill-defined and fluctuated, as did the ruler's power.
 Daily life went on without much regard to whoever was in power.
 "Replacement" usually means a mere change of ruling group, but sometimes involved a genuine folk migration or change in language or religion.
 Since historical records depend on scattered reports from neighboring literate societies, there is substantial uncertainty especially in the early period.

 Early period

 Civilization emerged in north China in the second millennium BC.
 At this time, the Tarim Basin was inhabited by people of European appearance who probably spoke an Indo-European language (Tocharian).
 They may have introduced the chariot and bronze-working into China.
-The later Yuezhi in the Gansu Corridor may have also been Tocharian.
+The later Yuezhi and Wusun in the Gansu Corridor may have also been Tocharian.
 The origin of steppe pastoral nomadism is not well understood.
 Mounted archery began in the west and reached East Asia some time before 307 BC.
 The steppes were inhabited by various disunited tribes that the Chinese called Rong (west), Beidi (north), Donghu (east), and other names.